 Junior Livestock Auction

-Months of effort for young, aspiring ranchers and farmers culminates at the Salinas Valley Fair’s Junior Livestock Auction on Saturday, May 20th.
-Almost 800 4-H and FFA members
+Months of effort for young, aspiring ranchers and farmers culminates at the Salinas Valley Fair’s Junior Livestock Auction on Saturday, May 18th.
+Over 800 4-H and FFA members have selected, purchased, fed, and groomed livestock to be judged, graded and sold at the Fair.

-In the barn area, volunteers work closely with project leaders and exhibitors to make sure the animals are brought into the ring in a timely manner.
 The ringmen watch closely to catch every bid—begging and cajoling when necessary, to get the best price for each animal.
-The auctioneers, in their measured cadence, keep the auction moving to make sure the seller
+The auctioneers, in their measured cadence, keep the auction moving to make sure the seller and buyer each get their due.

+“Our volunteers, donors, and buyers really make the difference,” said John Orradre, Livestock Committee Chair.
+“Every year something special and surprising, takes place to remind me we have a good thing going in King City.”
 The Salinas Valley Fair Livestock Committee and the Junior Livestock Auction Committee are constantly looking for ways to make purchasing animals easy for the buyer.
 Staff and volunteers will be on hand to answer questions before and day of sale to explain purchasing options to new or potential buyers.

 Back to